-- Love is not enough.
+Love is not enough.
 I know we wish it were.
 I know we wish we could just be nice, and huggy, and kissy, and shower everyone with ooey-gooey goodness and they will just hand over their hearts to be nourished and cherished by us.
 Wake up!
 Not going to happen!
-Along with love, we need to have a good dose of humor, be patient, kind, ego-less, thoughtful, respectful, trusting, hopeful, be…Wait a minute!
+Along with love, we need to have a good dose of humor, patience, kindness, humility, thoughtfulness, respect, trust, hope…Wait a minute!
 According to 1st Corinthians, chapter 13 THAT IS LOVE!
 So I guess love really is enough – we just have to make sure we’re “doing” love even when we aren’t feeling love.
 Doing love is more than enough … and since our emotions follow behavior, eventually everyone will do and feel love.

 There are many tools and solutions offered in the Bible and discussed in our community and other places to help you overcome these challenges.
 But, we wanted you to be aware so you’re not shaken to the core when these normal dynamics, and others, rear their ugly heads.
 Don’t let any of the above rattle your resolve.
 You are not without help or hope.
 Instead, be stirred up to fight for the health of your family!
 You are purposed for your family – to pray, to love, to stand, to win!
 Go, Stepmom!
 Go!